-Based on those sobering statistics, Google began their push for an “encrypted web.”
-In 2014, Google stepped up the campaign against unencrypted websites when at their I/O Summit they called for HTTPS to replace the less secure HTTP.
+Based on those sobering statistics, Google began its push for an “encrypted web.”
+Back in 2014, Google stepped up the campaign against unencrypted websites when at their I/O Summit they called for HTTPS to replace the less secure HTTP.
 (2)

 To push the agenda forward, Google first drafted a proposal for the purpose of showing users that their HTTP did not provide data security.

 “We, the Chrome Security Team, propose that user agents (UAs) gradually change their UX to display non-secure origins as affirmatively non-secure.
 We intend to devise and begin deploying a transition plan for Chrome in 2015.”
 (3)

 Next, they announced that websites with a valid HTTPS would rank higher in their search results.

 “For these reasons, over the past few months, we’ve been running tests taking into account whether sites use secure, encrypted connections as a signal in our search ranking algorithms.
 We’ve seen positive results, so we’re starting to use HTTPS as a ranking signal…we’d like to encourage all website owners to switch from HTTP to HTTPS to keep everyone safe on the web.”
 (2)

 In the past, SSL certificates were considered necessary only for websites dealing with banking or e-commerce.
 Other types of sensitive data, such as medical records, might have been encrypted, but the average blogger or informational site had no need for the certificate.